Hapag-Lloyd/log4j2-filtered-stacktrace-plugin/README.md

 ```
 <!-- markdownlint-enable line-length -->

-## additionalPackagesToIgnore
+### additionalPackagesToIgnore

 Use this parameter to add other packages to the built-in list.
 These packages are ignored too.
-Especially useful uf you have to
+Especially useful if you have to
 include company internal frameworks, but you don't want to see them in the stacktrace.